 We may sell the securities to one or more underwriters for public offering and sale by them or may sell the securities to investors directly or through agents.
 Any underwriter or agent involved in the offer and sale of the securities will be named in the applicable prospectus supplement.
-Underwriters or agents that could make sales in privately negotiated transactions and/or any other method permitted by law, including sales deemed to be an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act, which includes sales made directly on the New York Stock Exchange, the existing trading market for our common stock, or sales made to or through a market maker other than on an exchange.
+Underwriters and agents in any distribution contemplated hereby, including but not limited to at-the-market equity offerings, may from time to time include Deutsche Bank Securities Inc., Cantor Fitzgerald & Co. and Brinson Patrick Securities Corporation.
+Any underwriter or agent that may be involved in an at-the-market equity offering that is not named in this prospectus will be named in a post-effective amendment to the registration statement of which this prospectus is a part.
+Underwriters or agents could make sales in privately negotiated transactions and/or any other method permitted by law, including sales deemed to be an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act, which includes sales made directly on the New York Stock Exchange, the existing trading market for our common stock, or sales made to or through a market maker other than on an exchange.
 At-the-market offerings may not exceed 10% of the aggregate market value of our outstanding voting securities held by non-affiliates on a date within 60 days prior to the filing of the registration statement of which this prospectus is a part.